Privacy Notice | Tarsus

 California Resident Rights

 California’s “Shine the Light” law (Cal.
 Civ.
-Code §1798.83) permits users of our Services that are California residents to contact us to prevent disclosure of Personal Data to third parties for such third parties’ direct marketing purposes; in order to submit such a request, please contact us at .
+Code §1798.83) permits users of our Services that are California residents to contact us to prevent disclosure of Personal Data to third parties for such third parties’ direct marketing purposes; in order to submit such a request, please contact us at href=”mailto:”>.

 We’re constantly trying to improve our Services, so we may need to change this Privacy Notice from time to time, and will make the updated Notice available on this page.
 Please note that if you’ve opted not to receive legal notice emails from us (or you haven’t provided us with your email address), those legal notices will still govern your use of the Services, and you are still responsible for reading and understanding them.
 If you use the Services after any changes to the Privacy Notice have been posted, that means you agree to all of the changes.
-Use of information we collect is subject to the Privacy Notice in effect at the time such information is collected.

 If you have any questions or comments about this Privacy Notice, the ways in which we collect and use your Personal Data or your choices and rights regarding such collection and use, please do not hesitate to contact us at: